BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 *The caster harnesses a crude form of dark magic, causing their victims to wither and weaken.
 Bones become brittle and muscles begin to waste away.*

 This power targets one enemy model within range.
-The targetâ€™s Strength is reduced by 1 (to a minimum of 1) for the remainder of the game.
+The target's Strength is reduced by 1 (to a minimum of 1) for the remainder of the game.
 If the target is a Cavalry model, the caster must choose whether the rider or the mount has their Strength reduced.

-**Channelled** â€“ The targetâ€™s Strength is instead reduced by D3.
+**Channelled** — The target's Strength is instead reduced by D3.

 #### WRATH OF BRUINEN